Entoloma murrayi: Description

 The cap of E. murrayi is bell-shaped to conical, and measures 1.3–3 cm in diameter.
 It features a sharp umbo in the center.
 The cap color is bright yellow to orange-yellow, but tends to fade in maturity.
 The gills have a narrowly adnate attachment to the stem, and are well-spaced.
 Initially yellow, they acquire a pinkish tone as the spores mature.
 The slender hollow stem is 4–7.5 cm long and roughly equal in width throughout its length.
 It is pale yellow, with a fibrous surface, and often twisted with longitudinal striations.
 Its surface is smooth, and there may be a whitish mycelium at the base.
 The flesh is thin and pale yellow.
 The taste and odor of the fruit bodies have been described as either "pleasant", or indistinct.
-The mushroom is not edible and may be poisonous.

 The spore print is salmon-pink.
 Spores are smooth, angular (four-sided), hyaline (translucent), and measure 9–12 by 8–10 μm.
 The arrangement of the hyphae in the hymenophore tissue is parallel to interwoven and inamyloid.
 In the cap cuticle, the hyphae are interwoven radially, or alternatively in somewhat erect bundles.
-Hyphae of Entoloma murrayi rarely have clamp connections.
+Hyphae of E. murrayi rarely have clamp connections.
 The cap and gill tissue contain "repository hyphae" (storage units containing byproducts of metabolism) that release a watery, yellow-colored liquid when injured.
 These distinctive hyphae can be seen with light microscopy of both fresh and dried specimens.

 Similar species

-Characteristic diagnostic features of Entoloma murrayi include the bright yellow coloring, the conical cap, cube-shaped spores, and club-shaped cheilocystidia.
+Characteristic diagnostic features of E. murrayi include the bright yellow coloring, the conical cap, cube-shaped spores, and club-shaped cheilocystidia.
 Entoloma quadratum is similar in size and morphology, but is colored salmon-orange.
 E. murrayi has the habit and form of some similarly colored mushrooms in the genus Hygrocybe (such as Hygrocybe marginata var. concolor), but it can be readily distinguished from those by its salmon-pink spore print, non-waxy gills, and the angular shape of its spores.
 Entoloma luteum is a duller yellow color, with a less distinctly pointed umbo.
 The South American species E. dennisii, originally misidentified as E. murrayi, can be distinguished from the latter by its less conical cap and considerably smaller spores that measure 5.5–7 μm.